Ramphoogat/admissions-crm-tracker/README.md

 ### Configuration

 The frontend API base URL is configured in `frontend/config.ts`.
 For local development, it points to `http://localhost:4000`.

+### Troubleshooting

+If you see "Failed to fetch" errors in the frontend:

+1. **Check Backend Status**: Ensure the backend is running with `encore run`
+2. **Verify Port**: The backend should be accessible at `http://localhost:4000`
+3. **Check Logs**: Look at the backend terminal for any error messages
+4. **Network Issues**: Ensure no firewall or network issues are blocking the connection

 ## Usage